Hezi Eshel

-Yechezkel (Hezi) Eshel (January 4, 1931 - November 28, 2016) was a lieutenant colonel in the Israel Defense Forces who served in command duties in the Givati and Golani brigades, as well as in administrative duties in the IDF headquarters ("Matkal").
+Yechezkel (Hezi) Eshel (Hebrew: חזי אשל; January 4, 1931 - November 28, 2016) was a lieutenant colonel in the Israel Defense Forces who served in command duties in the Givati and Golani brigades, as well as in administrative duties in the IDF headquarters ("Matkal").

 Biography

 Eshel was born Yechezkel Batat in Baghdad, Iraq.
 He immigrated with his family to Israel in 1936.

 Military career

 At age 16 he joined the Suburban Hish, where he was sent to man defence posts in Tel Aviv and Hartuv.
 Following the November 1947 UN Partition Resolution, when he was still under 17 years of age, he joined the Haganah, and was assigned to the Givati (1948) brigade, at the very day that it was established.
 He was positioned in the 53rd Battalion, commanded by Yitzhak Pundak.
 During the 1947–1949 Palestine war he took part with this unit in dozens of operations, including the battle of Khartia, Operation Death to the Invader, seizing of the village Al-Maghar, and many more.
 In Khartia the battalion suffered counterattacks by the Egyptian army, and Eshel demonstrated his courage when he ran back and forth, under enemy fire, to replenish ammunition at the posts.
 He was praised after the war by his company commander.

 After the war he was transferred to the Air Force, and was sent to the Officers Academy.
 As a young officer, he was nominated to establish the Reserve Duty force of the 4th Wing at the Hatzor Airbase.
 In 1954 returned to the Infantry Corps, and became a platoon commander in the 51st battalion of Givati.
 In Operation Kadesh he was in charge of a line of outposts on the Egyptian border, and his unit cleared the way to the town Rafah.
 After the operation he was nominated as the commander of unit 150 on the border.
 He served as Chief of the Office at the Southern Command, under Major Generals Haim Laskov and Chaim Herzog.
 He was a trainer at the Army Officers Academy ("Bahad 1"), and then commanded a company in the 12th battalion ("Barak") of the Golani brigade.